Great Lakes Basin Forest Health Collaborative

 Ash (Fraxinus spp.)

 Ash trees were once widespread throughout the central and eastern United States.
-In 2002, the emerald ash borer was first discovered in southern Michigan, an Asian beetle whose larvae eat the inner bark of ash trees.
+In 2002, the emerald ash borer (EAB) was first discovered in southern Michigan, and has spread across the entire Great Lakes Region.
+EAB is an Asian beetle whose larvae eat the inner bark of ash trees.
 Hundreds of millions of ash trees have been killed by the beetle since, decimating forests.

 Read more about ash trees